 YouGov expects the same high standards which we set for ourselves from those parties with whom we engage, such as our suppliers and customers.
 The Company has a Supplier Approval Process to determine a potential supplier’s suitability and alignment with our values.
 As part of this process, we assess whether they operate lawfully and ethically and take this into consideration when choosing our suppliers.

-All key suppliers (see below for the definition) are required to confirm compliance with our Supplier Code of Conduct (“the Supplier Code”), which asks that the supplier has one or more policies to eliminate Modern Slavery from their supply chains.
-The Supplier Code includes expectations for the prohibition of modern slavery and child labour; fair and ethical working hours, conditions, and environments; and commitments to freedom of association and non-discrimination.
-The Supplier Code is available for download here and on the ESG and Compliance FAQ pages.
+All key suppliers are required to confirm compliance with our Business Partner Code of Conduct (“the Business Partner Code”), which asks that the supplier has one or more policies to eliminate Modern Slavery from their supply chains.
+The Business Partner Code includes expectations for the prohibition of modern slavery and child labour; fair and ethical working hours, conditions, and environments; and commitments to freedom of association and non-discrimination.
+The Business Partner Code is available for download on our corporate website (on the Governance and Compliance FAQ pages).